frederic-perez/AmE-dictionary/data/idioms.md

 __turn (someone or something) upside down__
 __turn (something) on its head__ :three::hammer:
 __turn a deaf ear (to someone or something)__
-__turn around__ :two: To change something unsuccessful into something successful.
+__turn around__ :three: __7__ To improve in some way, especially after a poor performance.
+To change something unsuccessful into something successful. _The playoffs start in a month—that doesn’t leave much time for things to turn around._
 __turn away__ To refuse to let someone come into a place.
 __turn heads__ To capture people’s attention due to being exceptionally interesting, beautiful, unusual, or novel.
 The image is of people literally turning to stare at something as it passes by.
 __turn of phrase__